Arreeba/AI-ML_Internship/RNNs/Task2/README.md

 - Fixed by reframing the prediction target as daily percentage returns instead of raw price levels, which stay small and bounded regardless of the underlying price trend
 - GRU (64 hidden units) trained on 60-day return windows to predict next-day return
 - Predicted returns reconstructed into prices using one-step-ahead evaluation — each day's predicted price anchored to the true previous day's actual price, avoiding compounding error
-- Benchmarked against a naive "tomorrow = today" persistence baseline
+- Benchmarked against a naive "tomorrow = today" persistence baseline, and evaluated with Mean Directional Accuracy (MDA) to test genuine directional forecasting skill, not just magnitude closeness
-- Separately, a vanilla RNN and an LSTM (identical hidden size, single layer, same data) were trained on long sequences (200 timesteps) of the same return data, with gradient magnitude measured at each individual timestep's hidden state to empirically demonstrate vanishing gradients
+- Separately, a vanilla RNN and an LSTM (identical hidden size, single layer, same data) were trained on long sequences (200 timesteps) of the same return data, with gradient magnitude measured at each individual timestep — for both the LSTM's hidden state (h_t) and cell state (c_t) — using a single shared training function, to empirically demonstrate vanishing gradients and isolate the architectural mechanism behind LSTM's advantage

 ## Model Architecture (GRU Forecasting)
 | Layer | Type | Output Size |